andydrewie/xtingles-on-flow/README.md

 emulator example
 run test: yarn test
 This is about 120 automated tests, which is combined with unit tests.
-Tests time takes about 20-25 minutes, because every test is separate and hava thsese stages:
+Tests time takes about 20-25 minutes, because every test is separate and hava these stages:
  1. lauch emulator
  2. create accounts
  3. deploy contracts
  4. setup FUSD resource
  5. mint and transfer FUSD on the account
- 6. other preparation, which is specific for the test
+ 6. other preparation, which are specific for the test

 testnet example

-There are four accounts with FUSD: testnet-xtingles-1, testnet-xtingles-2, testnet-xtingles-3, testnet-xtingles-4
+There are four accounts with setup FUSD resource and fungible token on the balance: testnet-xtingles-1, testnet-xtingles-2, testnet-xtingles-3, testnet-xtingles-4.

+  "testnet-xtingles-1": {
+    "address": "0xfc747df8f5e61fcb",
+  },
+  "testnet-xtingles-2": {
+    "address": "0xefb501878aa34730",
+  },
+  "testnet-xtingles-3": {
+    "address": "0x0bd2b85a9b5947ef",
+  },
+  "testnet-xtingles-4": {
+    "address": "0xf9e164b413a74d51",
+  },

 Collectible.